Døråldalen, the colorful neighbor to Rondane national park

 I got to try out the new Nikon 200-500mm lens from Jon.
-I’ve always wanted to get some detail shots of the mountains.
+I’ve always wanted to get some detailed shots of the mountains.

 The part of the mountains in these photographs is several hundred meters tall and wide.
 The Rondane mountains all reach around 2000 meters above sea level.
 Døråldalen is around 1100 meters above sea level.